 Burroughs is fortunate that the goals set by our founders more than 95 years ago have held true and steady: We were established and remain a coeducational, college preparatory day school providing a liberal arts curriculum, nurturing personal responsibility and integrity, and valuing the whole child as student, artist, athlete and citizen.

-We have grown from 75 students to just over 600.
+We have grown from 75 students to 619.
 That growth has required changes in campus facilities, faculty size, curriculum offerings, support, services, and the like, but these changes have not substantively altered the school’s pedagogical foundation.

 Burroughs has always offered a rigorous curriculum.
 While our students and the institution as a whole rank among the highest on the secondary school scene, measured by performance on standardized tests and matriculation to fine colleges and universities, we do not allow instructional decisions to be driven by these measures.